2 min read

 Manage Your Credit and Debt

 Explore ways to reduce or eliminate debt.
-Consider using debt elimination software or learn about the advantages and disadvantages of different strategies you can apply to reduce debt.
+Consider using debt elimination software or learn about the advantages and disadvantages of applying different strategies to reduce debt.
 Also, remember to keep credit card debt 30 percent or less of the total credit card limit because debt impacts credit scores.

 Plan for the Unexpected